 Img source Many don't know that in times of mental health distress, you can dial 911, tell the operator that it is a psychiatric emergency, and ask for an officer trained in crisis prevention.
 This will connect you with someone trained in providing assistance to people experiencing psychiatric emergencies.

 I've been there.
-I know how dark life can get, and I know how a crisis can make you feel like you don't matter, or your life will never be okay again, or you're not worthy of living.
-But I got through those dark times, and you can too.
+I know how dark life can get, especially when your mental health is suffering.
+I know how a crisis can make you feel like you don't matter, or your life will never be okay again, or you're not worthy of living.
+But I got through those dark times, and you will too.
 Your school and community need you and want you here, and that's why they have the resources to make you okay.
 You are more important than you know, and this world needs you more than you'll ever understand.
 We need you here, and we need you to be okay.
-All it takes is a tiny step forward to reach out for help, and you'll be surprised at how quickly help comes.
+All it takes is a tiny step forward to reach out for help, and you'll be surprised at how quickly (and eagerly) help comes.
 There is sun behind the dark clouds, and I promise you'll see it soon if you reach out and ask for help.
 Asking for help is the strongest and bravest thing you can do.

 We need you here.
 We need you here.
+We need you here.